phalcon/forum/README.md

 [![Build Status](https://secure.travis-ci.org/phalcon/forum.svg?branch=master)](http://travis-ci.org/phalcon/forum)

+Phosphorum is an engine for building flexible, clear and fast forums.
-This is the official Phalcon Forum you can adapt it to your own needs or improve it if you want.
+You can adapt it to your own needs or improve it if you want.

 Please write us if you have any feedback.

-Thanks.
+It is used by:
+* [Phalcon Framework Forum][11]
+* [Zephir Language  Forum][12]

 ## NOTE

 The master branch will always contain the latest stable version.
-If you wish to check older versions or newer ones currently under development, please switch to the relevant branch.
+If you wish to check older versions or newer ones currently under development, please switch to the relevant branch/tag.

 ## Get Started